Thames Tributary Neckinger - Bermondsey

 41-43 The Italian Building

-Most Holy Trinity, R.C.
+Most Holy Trinity.
+Roman Catholic Church.
 1951-61.
 Design of pre-Second World War type by H. S. Goodhart-Rendel, with patterned brickwork outside and banded stonework within.
 It replaced a Gothic church of 1834- by Kempthorne destroyed in 1940.
 It is Arts and Crafts in form, and with twin-towers.
 The plan is on the basis of an equilateral triangle, symbolizing the Trinity, and the hexagon.
 It is in concrete construction, reinforced with Delta metal.
 12th Capital from Bermondsey Abbey found during building work in Abbey Street on display.

 Convent of Mercy.
 Bombed and rebuilt.
 On the site of a tan yard.
 The previous church was built in 1839 by Pugin and adjoined the former church also destroyed in the war